 2. A staff person who is responsible for the compliance plan: The VP for Quality and Compliance is the agency's full-time Compliance Officer.
-They are responsible, with the support of the Compliance Committee, for oversight of compliance activities for the organization, including developing and monitoring this plan and related policies.
-They report to the COO for administrative purposes, but has free and unfettered access to the CEO, the Board of directors and legal counsel at their discretion.
+With the support of the Compliance Committee, the VP for Quality and Compliance is responsible for oversight of compliance activities for the organization, including developing and monitoring this plan and related policies.
+They report to the COO for administrative purposes, but have free and unfettered access to the CEO, the Board of directors and legal counsel at their discretion.
 Any issues or concerns related to their reporting to the COO would be brought immediately to the attention of the CEO.